Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Lifetime Income Without Violating Required Minimum Distribution Rules

 According to the Treasury Department, longevity annuities “can provide a cost-effective solution for retirees willing to use part of their savings to protect against outliving the rest of their assets, and can also help them avoid overcompensating by unnecessarily limiting their spending in retirement.”

 There is a limit on how much of your retirement plan savings can go to a QLAC.
-An investor can spend the lesser of 25 percent of his or her retirement savings or $125,000 to buy a QLAC.
-And if the purchaser accidentally exceeds the limit, he or she may correct the mistake without disqualifying the annuity purchase.
+An investor can spend the lesser of 25 percent of his or her retirement savings or $135,000.

-When these longevity annuities are purchased inside retirement plans, they are exempt from required minimum distribution (RMD) rules.
-RMDs require retirees to withdraw minimum amounts from their retirement accounts beginning at age 70.5 even if they don’t need the money.
+When QLACs are purchased inside retirement accounts, they are exempt from required minimum distribution (RMD) rules.
+RMDs require retirees to withdraw minimum amounts from their retirement accounts beginning at age 72, which was recently increased from age 70½ by The Secure Act.

 The number that calculation gives you will be the amount you are legally required to withdraw from your retirement savings that year.